Who are the tests for?

 You can book your tests by using this online form.

-You should aim to book two tests, three days apart.
+You should aim to book two tests a week, three days apart.

 If you are a student who has been away over the winter break, the first one should be as soon as possible after your arrival.

-If you are a student who has remained on campus or in the city, or if you are a member of staff, you are welcome to book a test or tests in coordination with your return to campus.
+If you are a student who has remained on campus or in the city, or if you are a member of staff, you are welcome to book your tests in coordination with your return to campus.

 What happens if I need to change or cancel my booked test?